hhexo/mecha/README.md

 Do not use this in production code.

-# Using Mecha
+# Using mecha

-Feel free to add a GitHub dependency.
+If you really want to use mecha, feel free to add a git dependency.
 I haven't gone through the effort of uploading a crate to crates.io yet.

 `mecha = { git = "https://github.com/hhexo/mecha.git" }`